litprog/litprog/lit_v3/11_overview.md

 well known to have a complexity of $`O(2^n)`$ (in other words: it's pretty bad).

 ### The `lp_def` Directive

-The previous[^fnote_avoid_relative] code block is not treated specially by LitProg.
-It is not written to any file, not converted by any compiler, nor executed by any interpreter.
+LitProg works by parsing your markdown for fenced code blocks and parsing these code blocks for directives.
+The previous[^fnote_avoid_relative] code block has no directive, so it is not treated specially by LitProg in any way.
+It is not written to any file and neither compiled or executed.
 It will end up in the documentation, just as you would expect from any Markdown renderer, but that's about it.

 To make a code block usable, it must be assigned to a namespace using the `lp_def` directive.
-It can then referenced in a later code block using the `lp_include` directive.
+The block can then be referenced in a later code block using other directives.

 ```python
 # lp_def: slow_fib